Faculty:Faculty of Health, Education, Medicine and Social Care

 Madhavan Rajan is a clinical academic and ophthalmic surgeon based in Cambridge with expertise in management of corneal and cataract disorders.
 His research interests include advanced intraocular lenses, corneal transplant techniques, femtosecond laser technology, and cell therapy cure for corneal blindness.

-Madhavan Rajan qualified in 1994 and underwent specialist ophthalmic training in London and has 20 years’ experience in ophthalmology.
+Madhavan qualified in 1994 and underwent specialist ophthalmic training in London.
+He has 20 years’ experience in ophthalmology.
 His interest in cataract, cornea and refractive surgery led to a research fellowship in laser refractive surgery at St Thomas’ Hospital, London culminating in a MD degree at the University of London.
-Subsequently, he spent two years as corneal, refractive and external eye diseases fellow at Moorfields Eye Hospital, London.
+Subsequently, he spent two years as corneal, refractive and external eye diseases fellow at Moorfields Eye Hospital in London.

-He was appointed consultant ophthalmic surgeon in 2007 and he is clinical lead of cornea and cataract service at Addenbrooke’s Hospital, Cambridge and principal supervisor for the corneal fellowship program.
-He was appointed as Professor of Ophthalmic and Visual Sciences to Anglia Ruskin University, Cambridge in 2010.
-At the Vision and eye Research Institute (VERI), he leads a corneal research team with basic science researchers and PhD studentships focused on corneal transplant research, corneal therapeutics, corneal stem cells and advanced intraocular lenses and has several publications in peer reviewed literature.
+Madhavan was appointed as Professor of Ophthalmic and Visual Sciences at Anglia Ruskin University in 2010.
+At the Vision and Eye Research Institute (formerly the Vision and Eye Research Unit – VERU), he leads a corneal research team with basic science researchers and PhD studentships focused on corneal transplant research, corneal therapeutics, corneal stem cells and advanced intraocular lenses and has several publications in peer reviewed literature.
 Professor Rajan and his team had developed a novel endothelial keratoplasty technique termed Microthin DSAEK with improved patient outcomes, that won a NHS Health Enterprise Innovation Award and recently introduced femtosecond laser assisted eye surgery to patients in Cambridgeshire.

-Madhavan is principal supervisor for two corneal and cataract fellows at Addenbrooke’s and Madhavan also undertakes an educational supervisory role for specialist ophthalmic trainees in the East of England and a PhD studentship at Anglia Ruskin University.
+Madhavan is principal supervisor for two corneal and cataract fellows at Addenbrooke’s Hospital.
+He also undertakes an educational supervisory role for specialist ophthalmic trainees in the East of England and a PhD studentship at Anglia Ruskin University.

-Recent completion of PhD studentship: Evaluation Of Corneal Endothelial Cell Transplantation Using An In Vitro Human Corneal Model, Dec 2017
+Completion of PhD studentship: Evaluation Of Corneal Endothelial Cell Transplantation Using An In Vitro Human Corneal Model, December 2017.

 Regional, national and international conference attendances and presentations.